-1.6 Customer Rights And Responsibilities
+1.6 Customer Rights and Responsibilities

-The Customer has the right to request a connection to Hydro Ottawa's Distribution system.
-Where the connection is for a Distributed Energy Resource or Load which Lies Along a line of Hydro Ottawa's Distribution System and the request is made in writing.
+The Customer has the right to request a Connection to Hydro Ottawa's Distribution System where the Connection is for a Distributed Energy Resource or Load which Lies Along Hydro Ottawa's Distribution System.
+The request must be submitted online.